 COVER LETTER

 The cover letter should include your name, address, phone number, and e-mail address.
-It should sum up the plot or idea in a single paragraph, as well as giving the book’s title and estimated word count of the entire manuscript (not page count).
+It should sum up the plot or idea in a single paragraph, as well as give the book’s title and estimated word count of the entire manuscript (not page count).
 The cover letter should not be more than one page.

 Cover letter article.